-Phosphorus concentrations in Lake Macatawa are influenced by many variables, but one of the most significant is precipitation because rain and snow events create runoff from farms and developed areas, when phosphorus can be transported to Lake Macatawa either in the dissolved form or as attached to sediment particles; precipitation also results in atmospheric deposition, which also can contribute phosphorus directly to the lake and landscape.
-As a consequence, it is of interest to know if annual changes in lake phosphorus concentrations are simply due to more or less precipitation.
+Phosphorus concentrations in Lake Macatawa are influenced by many variables, but one of the most significant is precipitation because rain and snow events create runoff from farms and urban areas, when phosphorus can be transported to Lake Macatawa either in the dissolved form or as attached to sediment particles; precipitation also results in atmospheric deposition, which also can contribute phosphorus directly to the lake and landscape.
+As a consequence, it is of interest to know if annual changes in lake phosphorus concentrations are related to precipitation.

 To answer this question, we examined total phosphorus (TP) concentrations in the lake, based on data from MDEQ and AWRI (sampled $3\times$ per year at 3 sites), and compared them to precipitation data from the Tulip City Airport in Holland.
-As seen above, between 1972 and 2017, the relationship between precipitation and TP concentration in the lake was not statistically significant (R2 = 0.006; p = 0.751).
-For example, some years have very high TP concentrations but relatively low precipitation (e.g., 2000 and

-2004), whereas other years have modest levels of TP but relatively high precipitation (e.g., 2017).
-Interestingly, the relationship between TP and precipitation is much improved since 2013 ($R^2 = 0.446$; p = 0.218) but is still not statistically significant.
-This relationship is based on only 5 data points, so it should be viewed cautiously.
-We view these data as appropriate for screening purposes only, as the TP concentrations are single sampling events, which may miss pulses of high P concentrations after storm events.
+As seen above, between 1972 and 2018, the relationship between precipitation and TP concentration in the lake was not statistically significant ($R^2 = 0.004$; p = 0.788).
+For example, some years have very high TP concentrations but relatively low precipitation (e.g., 2000 and 2004), whereas other years have modest levels of TP but relatively high precipitation (e.g., 2017).
+Interestingly, the relationship between TP and precipitation is much improved since 2013 ($R^2 = 0.384$; P = 0.190) but is still not statistically significant.
+This relationship is based on only 6 data points, so it should be viewed cautiously.
+We view these data as appropriate for screening purposes only, as the TP concentrations are means of seasonal lake sampling events, which likely miss pulses of high P concentrations after storm events.